xantrks/workday-health-hr/README.md

 </div>

 > [!TIP]
 > Each component in our tech stack was chosen for its reliability, modern features, and developer experience.
-The AI functionality leverages Google's advanced AI models through Gemini API.
+The AI functionality leverages Google's Gemini AI models through the @ai-sdk/google integration.

 ## 📂 Project Structure